 As foreign as this concept seems to many current Texas residents, 12 years after the market was deregulated, a lack of choice is common in most of the country.
-To date, Texas is one of only 16 states in the nation with a deregulated electricity market.
+To date, Texas is one of only 17 states, along with Washington D.C., in the nation with a deregulated electricity market.
 Citizens in states without a deregulated electricity market commonly purchase power from their local municipality.
-It is common in these states for a single provider (typically the utility company) to handle the electricity service, distribution. and customer service in a given region.
+It is common in these states for a single provider (typically the utility company) to handle the electricity service, distribution and customer service in a given region.

 This was once the norm in Texas until Texas Senate Bill 7 changed the landscape.
 85% of Texas now experiences the benefits of energy choice brought by deregulation, as numerous Retail Electricity Providers (REPs) openly compete with another.
 The goal, as argued by proponents of the bill, was to keep energy costs down and allow for additional options in the marketplace – both of which would benefit consumers.